 Remortgaging is a fairly straightforward process, assuming there are no issues with your mortgage application.
 There is less work to do and fewer fees to pay, so you shouldn’t find it as stressful as the first time you took out your mortgage.

-To get a Halifax mortgage, you won’t even need to have a face-to-face meeting with a mortgage adviser, unless their advisers request it.
+To get your remortgage with Halifax underway, you won’t even need to have a face-to-face meeting with a mortgage adviser, unless their advisers request it.
 In most cases, everything can be done over the phone or online.
 This makes life easier for you as you won’t need to take a lot of time out of your day when applying for your new mortgage deal.

 Getting started with a Halifax remortgage is easy.
 Simply head to their website and apply online for your new mortgage deal.
 You can call them if you have any questions and there is the option to do a video call with them too!